 “Education attainment is an important predictor of future employment, welfare and health prospects – and it improves [a person’s] ability to contribute socially and economically in the community”

 HOW WE HELP

-Our programs give disadvantaged children the skills, motivation and essentials to stay in school and get the most from their education so they can create a better future for themselves.
+Our programs give disadvantaged children the skills, motivation and essentials to stay in school and get the most from their education so they can create a better future for themselves and their communities.